What is a Smoke Vent AOV (Automatic Opening Vent)?

 - System design

-- Finding the right AOV’s for your application
+- Product selection and finding the right Vents for your application

 - Replacement fully certified EN12101-8 smoke shaft dampers